Sunny2883/Terraform_Assignment3/README.md

 |bucket|terraformsunny|Name of the S3 bucket to store Terraform state files.|
 |dynamodb_table|terraform-table|Name of the DynamoDB table used for state locking.|
 |region|ap-south-1|AWS region where the S3 bucket is located.|

+Before applying any configurations, initialize the Terragrunt environment by running terragrunt init.

+Purpose: The terragrunt init command is used to initialize a Terragrunt project.
+It sets up the working directory and prepares it for Terragrunt's use.

+What it does:

+Downloads the necessary Terraform configurations, modules, and providers specified in the Terragrunt configuration files (terragrunt.hcl).

+Terragrunt Planning (plan):

+Purpose: The terragrunt plan command generates an execution plan, showing what actions Terraform will take to change the infrastructure based on the defined configurations.

+What it does:

+Analyzes the Terraform configurations and compares them to the current state of the infrastructure.

+Terragrunt Apply (apply):

+Purpose: The terragrunt apply command is used to apply the Terraform configurations and make changes to the infrastructure as specified.

+What it does:

+Executes the planned actions generated during the terragrunt plan phase.
+Creates, modifies, or deletes resources according to the defined configurations.
+Updates the Terraform state file to reflect the changes made to the infrastructure.